 - Procedure for disconnection.
 Advise the witness to attempt to re-enter the meeting if they are inadvertently disconnected and instruct the witness to contact you by phone or e-mail for further instructions if they are unable to rejoin the zoom hearing.

-This above information is only for the Trials and Evidentiary hearings set July 30, 2020 only.
+This above information is only for the Trials and Evidentiary hearings set in courtroom 4A with the Senior Judges only.
 Do not attempt to use the call-in/Zoom meeting information for any other hearing type.
-Please continue to check the 15th Circuit's website for updates on this page.
+Please continue to check the 15th Circuit’s website for updates on this page.